Skip to content

 Most supply chain analytics tell you what happened or what might happen next.
 But prescriptive analytics takes it further – it’s like having a seasoned logistics expert who not only predicts problems but hands you a detailed playbook to solve them.
 Think of it as the difference between a weather forecast that predicts rain and one that tells you exactly when to reschedule your shipments, which alternate routes to take, and how to adjust staffing to minimize disruption.

 In this article, I’ll look at how prescriptive analytics can transform supply chain management.
 Indeed, it goes much further than other types of analytics like descriptive, diagnostics, and predictive.
 Further, I’ll explain why it’s more effective than other decision support and recommendation systems.
 Also, I’ll show how prescriptive analytics fits into the broader business analytics landscape.
-This will include real examples to highlight the key differences between predictive and prescriptive approaches.
+Moreover, I’ll use real examples to illustrate the key distinctions between predictive and prescriptive approaches.
 By the end of this article, you’ll understand exactly how prescriptive analytics helps supply chain leaders make better decisions.

 “… a form of advanced analytics which examines data or content to answer the question “What should be done?” or “What can we do to make _______ happen?”, and is characterized by techniques such as graph analysis, simulation, complex event processing, neural networks, recommendation engines, heuristics, and machine learning.”